 Best Botswana Safaris & Tours

-Experience quality land and water-based game viewing and bird watching in unmatched scenery on safari in Botswana As an experienced African safari tour operator, Jewel of Africa knows every detail of what Botswana has to offer.
+Experience quality land and water game viewing and bird watching in unmatched scenery on a luxury safari in Botswana.
+As an experienced African safari tour operator, Jewel of Africa knows every detail of what Botswana has to offer.

 - REASONS TO VISIT